starhash/AISmartReader/README.md

 # Smart Reader
 ___By [Pramodith B.](https://github.com/pramodith), [Harsh Srivastava](https://www.github.com/starhash) and Anmol Sadanand___
 ## Synopsis
 The aim of our project is to build a ‘Smart Reader’ which helps the user understand and comprehend the texts while reading.
-Our application is composed of three main features, viz.-

-1. **“Word-meaning” suggestions based on predictive analysis on the user’s vocabulary**. _Based on the user’s ability to understand different words, the words are categorized by performing clustering.
-The clustering takes into account various properties like length, number of syllables, number of phenomes and their occurrence in past literature._
-2. **Identifications of Definitions.** _Getting stuck at a particular term and having to flip through the pages to lookup its definition, can be a major problem while reading technical books.
-Keeping in mind the reader’s accessibility and the time wasted during searching, the application is designed to perform ‘Natural Language Processing’ on the complete text to identify definitions.
-These definitions can be accessed by tapping or accessing the quick tools provided in the application._
-3. **Identifying Social Relationships in a novel or short story.** _It often happens that a reader reaches a point while reading where he fails to find any semblance amongst characters who have appeared.
-For this case a method is proposed wherein a connected hierarchy or relations is formed between the characters occurring in a story.
-This feature aims at drawing an analogy from the representation a ‘Family-Tree-Hierarchy’._
+Head to our [wiki](https://github.com/starhash/AISmartReader/wiki) to know more.